Borrowing from a credit union

 You will need to be a member of a credit union before you can get a loan from them and some will require you to build up some savings first.

 There are no hidden charges with credit union loans and no penalties if you repay the loan early.
-As with any lender, you will be expected to repay your loan as agreed.
+As with any lender, you’ll be expected to repay your loan as agreed.

 Credit unions also include free life insurance at no extra cost – so if you die before repaying the loan, the balance would be paid off for you.